Animal welfare and rights in Australia: National legislation

 There is little national animal welfare legislation in Australia; most animal welfare regulations are at the state and territory level.

 The Australian Animal Welfare Strategy developed a framework for the adoption of a single animal welfare regulation model to be adopted by each state and territory government.
 This resulted in regulations for the Australian Animal Welfare Standards for the Land Transport of Livestock, which have been implemented in every state except Western Australia.
 The Advisory Committee related to the Strategy has been disbanded, and the responsibility for further developing the Strategy has been handed over to the states and territories and national funding for animal welfare withdrawn.

 In 2014 Australia received a C out of possible grades A,B,C,D,E,F,G on World Animal Protection's Animal Protection Index.

 State legislation

 New South Wales

 The New South Wales 1979 Prevention of Cruelty to Animals Act prohibits cruelty to animals and creates a duty of care in animal users.
 These protections cover vertebrates as well as crustaceans invertebrates.
 The Act provides for the development of regulations relating to different species of farm animals, and codes for some species have been made.

 South Australia

 The 1985 Animal Welfare Act of South Australia prohibits "intentionally, unreasonably, or recklessly causing an animal unnecessary harm", and creates a duty of care in animal owners.
 This applies to vertebrates except fish.
 Mandatory standards on specified species, transport, saleyards, and slaughter are incorporated under the Animal Welfare Regulations 2012.

-It is the only state to outlaw killing dogs or cats for consumption.
+South Australia is the only Australian state to outlaw the consumption of dogs or cats, including the killing, processing and supply for human consumption.